mist64/cbmbus_doc/Commodore Peripheral Bus.md

 		* -> device will speak fast protocol in this TALK/LISTEN session
 		* addressed device pulls DATA for TODO µs
 		* -> controller knows device will speak fast protocol
-	* if all listeners and talkers speak Jiffy DOS, everything is OK
+	* if all listeners and talkers speak JiffyDOS, everything is OK
 	* otherwise UNTALT, UNLISTEN and try again with original protocol
 	* common case: point-to-point between controller and one device
-	* -> signal Jiffy DOS protocol, if device replies, speak Jiffy DOS
+	* -> signal JiffyDOS protocol, if device replies, speak JiffyDOS

 * is the send/receive protocol actually symmetrical? could two devices talk to each other?